top of page

 5. Don't worry about having/packing the right equipment or winter-wear, there are plenty of stores in Gstaad to help you out (both upscale and affordable).

 6. Renting a car will save money.
-Many sites are not within walking distance, and taxis in Gstaad are certainly not cheap.
+Many sites are not within walking distance, and taxis in Gstaad are more expensive.

 bottom of page